shawntabrizi/substrate-collectables-workshop/5/writing-tests.md

 Thankfully, __not repeating yourself__ is one of the main design intentions behind Substrate and there is a way to get around it.

-Our challenge to the reader is to extend the test functionality by giving Kitties runtime a `genesis config`.
+Our challenge to the reader is to extend the test functionality by giving Kitties runtime a `genesis config`, which allows you to preconfigure the state of the chain before the first block.
+A genesis config is useful in scenarios when we want to initialize the chain to have certain parameters for subsequent transactions.
+In this case, it could be helpful to have some initial kitties to start the game and to make subsequent testing easier.

-Setting a genesis config allows you to preconfigure the state of the chain before the first block.
-This is useful in scenarios when we want to initialize the chain to have certain parameters for subsequent transactions.
+You can see another sample tutorial which implements the genesis config [here](https://docs.substrate.dev/docs/building-the-substrate-tcr-runtime#section-using-the-genesis-config).

 <!-- tabs:start -->